fabiodellagiustina/dncs-lab/README.md

 #### switch: Virtual machine configuration

-In [Vagrantfile](/Vagrantfile) with the following lines, I create a trusty64 based virtual machine named _switch_.
-Then I add 3 interfaces:
+In [Vagrantfile](/Vagrantfile) with the following lines, I create a trusty64 based virtual machine named _switch_ and add 3 interfaces:

 -   _eth1_ connected to _router-1_
 -   _eth2_ connected to _host-1-a_
 -   _eth3_ connected to _host-1-b_

-After VM installation, it will run _switch.sh_ provisioning script.

 ```ruby
 config.vm.define "switch" do |switch|